 Across the campaign, the public was directed to an innovative online quiz questioning how, if they were leaders and decision-makers, they would help refugees.
 Blue State concepted, wrote, designed, developed, and launched the quiz on the UNHCR website.
 After taking the quiz, the participants received a personality type (e.g., activist, community builder) and a set of corresponding actions they could take, showing that there isn’t just one way to help refugees.
 This included ‘stickers’ for Instagram that would promote their personality type and encourage others to take the quiz.

 The campaign film was promoted on UNHCR’s social channels including Facebook, Instagram, Twitter, YouTube, and LinkedIn.
 Blue State developed display advertising, as well as 10 stickers for use on social channels to allow individuals to share inspiring stories about refugees.

 The campaign reached more than 538M individuals on Twitter.
 The #EveryOneCounts video collected nearly 8 million views, and there were more than 10,000 visits to the #EveryOneCounts website and quiz.

 52% of mentions expressed joy at the campaign or stories they uncovered and doubled positive sentiment on Twitter around the topic of refugees.

 When comparing the week of the awareness campaign launch with the seven days prior, 22% more money was raised globally, and the global conversion rate increased by 27.9%.

-The campaign was extended with Italy, China, MENA, Canada, Hong Kong, and France rolling out activity from January 2020 onwards.
+UNHCR worked with its offices globally to promote the campaign across the world, and the quiz was used by Italy, China, MENA, Canada, Hong Kong, and France rolling out activity from January 2020 onwards.

 Fill out the form below and we'll work on connecting you to the entry creator!